 If you don’t have any existing remarketing lists, you can do it easily in AdWords under the “audiences” section of your account.
 There are options for creating lists from website visitors, customer emails, and more, which you can click to create that audience.
 You can also do this from Google Analytics, under the Admin Tab > Audience Definitions > Audiences.
 You’ll see new remarketing lists on the AdWords audience section, as well as the similar audiences automatically generated.

-Adding Similar Audience Targeting to AdWords:
+Adding Similar Audience Targeting to Google Ads:

 Select your campaign or ad groups, click “Audiences”.
 Select “Audiences”, then click the “blue circled button in the Google Ads online interface.
 The Similar Audiences Google has generated previously, will be there for you to add immediately.
 Creating new remarketing audiences works practically the same way in both the AdWords or Google Analytics, both allowing you to attach the similar audience thereafter.
 If the audience is too small, the similar audience will be disabled until it meets the minimum size (+1000).